daywalker90/lightning/README.md

 # GRPC plugin for Core Lightning

-This plugin exposes the JSON-RPC interface through grpc over the network.
+This plugin exposes the Holdinvoice related JSON-RPC interface through grpc over the network in addition to the methods over rpc.
 It listens on a configurable port, authenticates clients using mTLS certificates, and will forward any request to the JSON-RPC interface, performing translations from protobuf to JSON and back.